Gokulakrishnan1831/Sign-Pred/README.md

 - **1. Image Collection.ipynb**: For gathering and organizing images for your dataset.
 - **2. Training and Detection.ipynb**: For training a custom object detection model and running inference.

-## Error Handling
-Refer to the `Error Guide.md` file for solutions to common issues encountered during setup and training.

 ## Notes
 - Ensure your images are properly annotated and split into training and testing sets.